mumblebaj/MMM-NewsAPI/README.md

 ![Example](screen1.PNG)

 ## Updates
-- Make sortBy an optional parameter for both `headlines` and `everything`
+- [X] Make sortBy an optional parameter for both `headlines` and `everything`
-- Add DEBUG Handling.
+- [X] Add DEBUG Handling.
-- - Only add `debug: true` to the config section if you are experiencing issues and require more information to find issues.
+- - [X] Only add `debug: true` to the config section if you are experiencing issues and require more information to find issues.
-- Replaced moment with luxon
+- [X] Replaced moment with luxon
-- Replaced request with node-fetch
+- [X] Replaced request with node-fetch
-- Remove the following line from your config `className: "NEWS",`.
+- [X] Remove the following line from your config `className: "NEWS",`.
 It is no longer required and module will stop working if not removed.
-- Optional QR code via QRious
+- [X] Optional QR code via QRious
+- [X] Remove QRCode element when option is not selected.
+This was causing display issues in vertical mode.
+When selected will display

 ## Dependencies
 - luxon@2.0.2